the evolution of my weird relationship with music & the origins of my occult references

 but as i share a bit of my story/relationship with music, i think this will get progressively answered ever more deeply. :)

-i always thought music was not for me. sure, i enjoyed some linkin park or legião urbana, and even restart! (a breakout colorful boyband in brazil, though i was ashamed to admit at the time). i liked some rock, a pop song here and there, but that was about it. playing an electric guitar would be nice, but it never made my eyes bright.
+i always thought music was not for me. sure, i enjoyed some linkin park or legião urbana, and even restart! (a breakout colorful boyband in brazil, though i was ashamed to admit at the time). i liked some rock, a pop song here and there, but that was about it. playing an electric guitar would be nice, but it never connected deeply with me.

 the sense of epicness and adventure of a festival like that started to inspire me.

-point is, around this time living there, i had a couple of experiences that forever changed my relationship with music. first it was my first psychedelic experience there, with no music at all - which was a crazy ego death that opened up my heart to a degree i never imagined possible. and then, my second one put me into a state in which i simply merged with the music. we became one. it was a transcendental experience.
+point is, around this time living there, i had a couple of experiences that forever changed my relationship with music. first it was my first psychedelic experience ever, with no music at all - which was a crazy ego death that opened up my heart to a degree i never imagined possible. and then, my second one put me into a state in which my body melted and i simply merged with the music. we became one. it was transcendental.

 it wasn't really this kind of EDM music, but a brian eno-style ambient with an electronic pulse to it. from something like imperial college of london or john hopkins' research playlists for psilocybin therapy. i had been introduced to it by some friends, and since then i took psychedelics with respect and intentionality.

-so, this changed me. have you ever had an awakening?
+so, this changed me. have you ever had an experience of awakening?

 if not, that's kinda what it feels like. :P